 Singaporeans from all walks of life are coming together as we seek to fight the spread of the Novel Coronavirus (2019-nCoV) or Wuhan virus, as it is more commonly known.
-From volunteering at mask distribution points across the island to individuals giving out free surgical masks at MRT stations, everyone is doing their part to get through this tough situation together.
+Here are some tips on what can you do to protect yourself and those around you.

 Exercising or playing a sport outdoors